-- 2. Year of Establishment

-- 1989

-- 3. Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated

-Masters; Integrated Ph.D., etc.)

-- English language in B.A.
-(I,II,III), B.Sc.(I,II,III)Maths/Bio/Comp/Ind/Micro/B.A.(I,II,III).
+- 1. Name of the department - English Department - 2.
+Year of Establishment - 1989 - 3.
+Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) - English language in B.Com.
+(I,II,III), B.Sc.(I,II,III) Maths/Bio/Comp/Ind/ Micro/B.A.(I,II,III).
 B.Sc.
-H.Sc (I,II,III), English Literature (I,II,II) - 4.
+H. Sc.
+(I,II,III), English Literature (I,II,II) (UG Class) Post Graduation in English literature. - 4.
 Names of Interdisciplinary courses and the departments/units involved - English Language is taught in all the departments hence it has a inter disciplinary approach. - 5.
-Annual/ semester/choice based credit system (programme wise) - The programmes are Annual based system. - 6.
-Participation of the department in the courses offered by other departments

-• The faculty members of the department take lecture in all the department, teaching English language, and literature in B.A.

-- 7. Courses in collaboration with other universities, industries, foreign institutions, etc. - Not yet in action.

-- 8. Details of courses/programmes discontinued (if any) with reasons - None
+Annual/ semester/choice based credit system (programme wise) - The programmes are Annual based system. - In post graduation class, semester based system is followed. - 6.
+Participation of the department in the courses offered by other departments - The faculty members of the department take lecture in all the department, teaching English language, and literature in B.A. - 7.
+Courses in collaboration with other universities, industries, foreign institutions, etc. - Not yet in action. - 8.
+Details of courses/programmes discontinued (if any) with reasons - None - 9.
+Number of Teaching posts